vevu888/logbuk/Applications/Logbook/readme.txt

-some changes to the logbook app.
+!one final change to the logbook app for today!